shovon/fediverse/learning/everything-fediverse.md

 Again, that above document will expand to what we saw earlier, but this time, most expanders will do an additional lookup over at `https://example.com/ns` to retrieve and interpret the context.

+> [!Note]
+> Depedning on the expansion library that you use, you can also supply your own contexts.
+>
+> This is especially useful for applications where each actor in a networking application already knows what the context is, and so senders are free to omit the `@context` field, if they so choose.
+>
+> This is especially important with ActivityPub, since the specification states that absent the context, then interpretation (typically expansion, among others) must be done with the ActivityStreams context.

 ### Actual Linked Data

 LD not only links a node to other nodes, via a subject -> predicate -> object relationship, but of course, as the name implies, it also links data!